ffwagency/atomic-toolkit/src/Atomic.Common/readme.md

 # Atomic.Common

-## _Welcome to AtomicToolkit for Umbraco_
+## _Welcome to Atomic Toolkit for Umbraco_
-Atomic.Common is a base package for AtomicToolkit.
-It contains a shared logic used among verious AtomicToolkit packages for Umbraco.
+Atomic.Common is a base package for Atomic Toolkit.
+It contains a shared logic used among verious Atomic Toolkit packages for Umbraco.

 **#H5YR**